cfrederick23/cfrederick23.github.io/index.markdown

 - **Databases**: Transitioned from in-memory storage to a robust SQLite database, enhancing data management and security.

 Each enhancement underscores my ability to innovate within my field and reflects targeted outcomes of the Computer Science curriculum.

+# Watch My Code Review
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Y4NkDoMdmSQ?si=N7-SUjTGfKBjds-H" title="Code Review" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+This code review video provides insights into the initial state of the project, discussing the existing features and identifying areas for improvement.
+It sets the stage for the enhancements detailed in this ePortfolio, highlighting how each contributes to the overarching goals of demonstrating advanced competency in computer science.

 # Enhancements Overview
 ## [Software Engineering and Design](./enhancement-one.html)